UST-QuAntiL/forest-service/README.md

 ```

 ## API Documentation
-The qiskit-service provides a Swagger UI, specifying the request schemas and showcasing exemplary requests for all API endpoints.
+The forest-service provides a Swagger UI, specifying the request schemas and showcasing exemplary requests for all API endpoints.
 * http://localhost:5014/api/swagger-ui

 The OpenAPI specifications are also statically available: